 5. Nurse Anesthetist

-A nurse anesthetist is an advanced practice nurse who works under the chief nurse anesthetist.
+A certified registered nurse anesthetist is an advanced practice nurse who works under the chief nurse anesthetist.
 They are responsible for administering anesthesia to patients undergoing obstetrical, surgical, routine screening, and trauma care procedures.
 Their responsibilities include monitoring patient vitals during procedures and overseeing patient recovery.
-To become a nurse anesthetist, candidates must earn a master’s degree and pass the National Certification Exam (NCE).
+To become a certified registered nurse anesthetist, candidates must earn a master’s degree and pass the National Certification Exam (NCE).

 Nurse-midwives assist patients with pregnancy and delivery.
 They specialize in women’s reproductive health and childbirth, and are responsible for performing gynecological exams, educating new parents on infant care, providing postpartum care, and much more.
 In order to become a certified nurse-midwife, you must complete a nationally accredited graduate degree program and pass the national certification exam.